fiskl-accounting/help-docs/docs/getting-started/bank-data-import.md

 You can import your bank statements into Ledger Accounts in `Cash & Cash Equivalents` or `Credit Cards`.

 :::info[Business Owner TIP]
 We loosely term `Cash & Cash Equivalents` and `Credit Cards` accounts as `Money Accounts`.

-`Money Accounts` in Fiskl are all the sub-accounts in `Cash & Cash Equivalents` and `Credit Cards`, and as a business owner, it's in these `Money Accounts` that you will do 90% of your accounting.
+`Money accounts` in Fiskl are all the sub-accounts in `Cash & Cash Equivalents` and `Credit Cards`, and as a business owner, it's in these `Money accounts` that you will do 90% of your accounting.

 Whenever you need to reconcile, edit or add a transaction, you mostly start in these accounts.
 :::

 :::info
-Ideally, you should automatically import your transactions using our [Banking](./connect-bank) feature.
+Ideally, you should automatically import your transactions using our [banking](./connect-bank) feature.

 However, there are times when manually importing bank transactions is useful:
-- When your bank is not supported by any of the banking aggregators.
+- When your bank is not supported by any of the banking aggregators
-- When you need more historical data than the bank connections provide.
+- When you need more historical data than the bank connections provide
-- If you don't like using third parties and don't mind importing manually.
+- If you don't like using third parties and don't mind importing manually
 :::

 ## Types of imports

 There are three file formats that we support for importing bank transactions:

 `CSV`: Is the most common and the most challenging.
 With CSV, you will need to choose the columns and date formats.
 Don't worry, we have a utility to make this easier.

 `OFX`: OFX is a banking standard and the easiest to import.
 With OFX, you can just upload the file and import.

 `QIF`: QIF is a wrapper of OFX and just another popular standard.

 :::info[TIP]
 The general rule of thumb is to use OFX if possible.
 :::

 ## Importing your banking transactions